 Moral Event Horizon: Richie's rape and murder of his and Seth's hostage.
-According to the actor who portrayed him, he had already crossed it with his first rape (in every movie he's directed and/or written, he kills off every character who's a rapist, particularly if the rapist is his character).
+According to Quentin Tarantino, he had already crossed it with his first rape (in every movie he's directed and/or written, he kills off every character who's a rapist, particularly if the rapist is his character).

-The scene in which Richie sucks Santanico's bare foot while drinking whiskey from it can become hilarious and/or awkward if one is familiarized with Tarantino and his infamous foot fetish.
+The scene in which Richie sucks Santanico's whiskey-soaked bare foot should be as sexy and hypnotic to the viewer as it is to Ruchie himself, but it just becomes hilarious and/or awkward if one is familiarized with Tarantino and his infamous foot fetish.
 Any suspicions that Tarantino wrote that scene (or even worse, the entire film) for himself are probably right.